paulvi/bndtoolsPlugins/cnf/gradle/doc/BUILDING-GRADLE.md

 This section discusses tasks that are added to all projects.

 ### <a name="BuildTasksIndex"/>index

 This task can create one or more of the following:
-* an uncompressed and/or compressed OBR index
+* an uncompressed and/or compressed OBR bundle repository index
-* an uncompressed and/or compressed R5 index
+* an uncompressed and/or compressed R5 bundle repository index

 These indexes are generated from one *or more* configured file trees.